nanagyanfosu/troski-app/README.md

 - Expo Go App on IOS or Android
 - Google Maps API key
 - Vercel account (for backend deployment)
+Ensure the device running Expo CLI (desktop) and the device tesing using Expo Go (mobile) are on the same network.

 ### Frontend Setup
 ```bash